BigDataBaba/cs361-repo/README.md

 ## Important Information

-The following endpoint should be used for the fetch request and running the micros service locally: http://localhost:3000/
+The following endpoint should be used for the fetch request and running the micrservice locally: http://localhost:3000/

 The park codes can be found at this location: http://localhost:4000

 The user should first run the microservice file and then run the react application.
 I advise changing app.JS into a separate page within your application to maintain button functionality.
 This is not mandatory though :)

+## Which file is the microservice?

+idCodesMicroservice.js

+you should make a point to download the entire repo, but this is the most important file as the rest of the application acts to present the button functionality as app.JS.
+Beyond this it's important to make sure that you have node and all other necessary dependencies installed.
+The application is designed as minimally as possible to reduce dependencies.